-The Executive Management acknowledges in writing accuracy and integrity of the financial statements that have been presented fairly and properly and that cover all financial aspects of the company from operating statements and results according to the International Financial Reporting Standards and approved by Kuwaiti CMA.
+The Executive Management acknowledges to the Board of Directors in writing accuracy and integrity of the financial statements that have been presented fairly and properly and that cover all financial aspects of the company from operating statements and results according to the International Financial Reporting Standards and approved by Kuwaiti CMA.
 The Board of Directors also acknowledge to the company's shareholders accuracy and integrity of the financial statements and reports related to the company's activities.